-The Institute has a quality Alumni network which is one of the major sources of public fund generation and also provides the constructive feedback of the functioning of college.
+An Alumni association registered under Society act is active in this college.
+The Institute has a quality Alumni network which is one of the major sources of public fund generation and it also provides the constructive feedback of the functioning of college.
 Members are the retired educationist, some working faculty members, businessmen, entrepreneurs and people from other domain.
-A number of our alumni have achieved high status and prominence in their field after leaving this college.
-The institution holds alumni association which was started in the year 2014 with the membership of over 100.
-It is a registered association provided with a office space in college campus. i.
+A number of our alumni have achieved high status and prominence in their field in India and abroad after leaving this college.
+The institution holds alumni association which was started in the year 2014 with the membership of over 100 ex- students of this college.
+It is provided with a office space in college campus. i.
 The feedback from our alumni helps us in identifying scope of the all round institutional developments and welfare of students. ii.
 Few prominent alumni are made members of college body like College Development Committee and contribute with their suggestions and guidance iii.
-The institution has got benefitted by the donations of the alumni members.
-High capacity water ATM fitted with RO and cooling system has been installed in main campus and a new girl
+The institution has got benefited by the donations of the alumni members.
+High capacity water ATM fitted with RO and cooling system has been installed in main campus and a new girls common room.